-(X) Future Standards and Amendments A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2017, and have not been applied in preparing these consolidated financial statements.
-The Company is currently assessing the potential impacts of changes to these standards.
+(X) Future Standards and Amendments A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2018, and have not been applied in preparing these consolidated financial statements.

 Financial Instruments The amended IFRS 9, Financial Instruments is a multi-phase project with the goal of improving and simplifying financial instrument reporting.
-Additional guidance was issued
+The Company will adopt IFRS 9 February 1, 2018.
+The standard establishes new principles for:

-- New requirements for the classification and measurement of financial assets and liabilities.
-IFRS 9 uses a single approach to determine measurement of a financial asset by both cash flow characteristics and how an entity manages financial impairment, replacing the multiple classification options in IAS 39 with three categories: amortized cost, fair value through other comprehensive income and fair value through profit or loss - A single forward-looking "expected credit loss" impairment - New general hedge accounting standard which aligns hedge accounting more closely with risk management.
-This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize effectiveness, however it will provide more strategies that may be used for risk management to qualify for hedge accounting and introduces more judgment to assess the effectiveness of a hedging relationship
+- · The classification and measurement of financial assets and liabilities.
+IFRS 9 uses a single approach to determine measurement of financial assets by both cash flow characteristics and how an entity manages financial impairment, replacing multiple classification options in IAS 39 with three categories: amortized cost, fair value through other comprehensive income and fair value through profit or loss - A single forward-looking "expected credit loss" impairment model - New general hedge accounting standard which aligns hedge accounting more closely with risk management.
+This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize effectiveness, however it will provide more strategies that may be used for risk management to qualify for hedge accounting and introduces more judgment to assess the effectiveness of a hedging relationship - Required disclosures about an entity's risk management strategy and the impact of hedge accounting on the consolidated financial statements